Vivsquared/QTM-347-Final-Project/README.md

 <details>

 <summary>Backward Selection</summary>
-<br>Backwardd selection is a stepwise subset selection.
+<br>Backward selection is a stepwise subset selection.
 The backward selection start with all predictors and take away predictors from the model one at once.
 The stepwise selecion is devided into 4 steps: the first step is when there is p prdictors; the second step is by fitting in p models with p-1 predictors and select the best model; the third and fourth step is by fitting in p-n predictors based on the predictors fitted in previously.
 In each step, best is defined as having smallest RSS/MSE or highest R squared.
 In general, backward stepwise selection is applicable to low-dimensional settings, and backward selection is not returning same result as forward selection.

 <br>For this study, the ultimate predictors for backward selection is set to 13 in the end.